Echelon EX3 Review: A Great Indoor Bike For Online Cycling

 Echelon EX-3 Exercise Bike Cons:

 The awkwardly large q-factor is a major setback on the Echelon EX-3, one we would have hoped had been fixed after multiple iterations of the Connect bikes.
 Though the pedals themselves offer fantastic SPD functionality, the wide stance of the crank arms creates a problem for some riders.
-Not being able to easily adjust the positioning of your bike crank arms as easily, especially in the context of these essential pedalling motions, just makes this q-factor unhelpful for many shorter riders and is a big drawback.
+Not being able to easily adjust the positioning of your bike crank arms as easily, especially in the context of these essential pedaling motions, just makes this q-factor unhelpful for many shorter riders and is a big drawback.

 No Integrated Digital Monitor:

-Not having an integrated monitor on this bike is really unfortunate, especially because most user prefer not to use thier devices on the bikes.
-The helpful ride diagnostics provided by the Echelon Fit app are useful, but they’re worthless unless you purchase your own device to attach and use with them as well as the subscription.
-The tablet mount provides functional use on the bike, but again, you have to invest in your own tablet to make it worth it, and for a bike at this price point it just feels foolish to not have one built in.
+Not having an integrated monitor on this bike is really unfortunate, especially because some users prefer not to use their devices on the bikes.
+The helpful ride diagnostics provided by the Echelon Fit app and other paired applications are useful, but they’re worthless unless you purchase your own tablet to attach and use with them.

-On top of the lack of an existing monitor, the fact that you have to pay for an Echelon fit subscription is another major con.
+On top of the lack of an existing monitor, the fact that you have to pay for an Echelon fit subscription to save your daily progress is another major con.
 Though it’s under $40/month, it’s still an additional expense that’s necessary if you want any automatic tracking data from your bike or prebuilt workouts to follow along with, in addition to the bells and whistles you’d need to purchase to fully integrate.
-It would be nice if this price was included from the get-go especially as this is a higher priced indoor bike to begin with.
+It would be nice if at least you could save your workouts on the Free Version of the Echelon application.
+Thankfully this bike is now compatible with the Strava and other non-echelon apps (through the QZ app) so you don’t have to pay if you want to save your daily workout progress.

 Limited App Compatibility: